The Women in Finance Charter

 Our Balance Network

-Our work in 2024
+Our work in 2025

-With female development and retention being a strategic interest, in 2024, we’ll maintain our efforts to develop a programme which will help advance women below senior manager level.
+With female development and retention being a strategic interest, we’ll maintain our efforts to develop a programme which will help advance women below senior manager level.
 The average length of service of a female senior manager is seven years.

 Building on previous years’ work, we’ll continue to draw up diverse-candidate shortlists for roles and encourage candidates to talk with us about flexible working.
 This opens opportunities to women who otherwise may not be able to work.